bimdata/documentation/src/on-premises/install/high_availability.md

   - a highly available RabbitMQ cluster,
   - a highly available Keycloak cluser.

-## Bimdata API
+## BIMData API
-Bimdata API itself is stateless, but it manages the storage of uploaded data by users.
+BIMData API itself is stateless, but it manages the storage of uploaded data by users.
 Therefore, you have two possibilities:
   - use a redundant swift object storage to store the data,
   - you need to provide a redundant storage shared between all the API containers.

-## Bimdata Connect
+## BIMData Connect
-Bimdata Connect itself is stateless, but it manages the storage of uploaded data by users.
+BIMData Connect itself is stateless, but it manages the storage of uploaded data by users.
 Therefore, you have two possibilities:
   - use a redundant swift object storage to store the data,
   - you need to provide a redundant storage shared between all the Connect containers.